costacode/upload-files/README.md

 ### Current issues

--   Hot reloading is not supported (yet) by MiniCssExtractPlugin v0.4.1, so the page has to be refrehed to see changes
+-   Hot reloading is not supported (yet) by MiniCssExtractPlugin v0.4.1, so the page has to be refreshed to see changes.
+-   Devtools sourcemaps are not precise.

 ### CSS conventions